 - 1. The practice of minimum resale price maintenance is prohibited. - 2.
-Notwithstanding paragraph 1 of this Article, a supplier or producer may recommend the minimum resale price to the reseller of a good or service provided that: - a) the supplier or producer makes it clear to the reseller that the recommendation is not binding; and - b) if the product has its price stated on it, the words "recommended price" appear next to the stated price. - 3.
-Any Agreement, decision by associations of undertakings or concerted practice between undertakings in a vertical relationship restricting passive sales is prohibited.

-4. Any Agreement, decision by associations of undertakings or concerted practice between undertakings in a vertical relationship other than those contemplated under paragraphs 1 and 3 of this Article is prohibited if it has the effect of distorting, preventing or restricting competition in the Market, unless a party to the Agreement, decision and/or concerted practice, can prove that any technological, efficiency or other pro-competitive, gain resulting from it outweighs that effect.
+Notwithstanding paragraph 1, a supplier or producer may recommend the minimum resale price to the reseller of a good or service provided that: - a) the supplier or producer makes it clear to the reseller that the recommendation is not binding; and - b) if the product has its price stated on it, the words "recommended price" appear next to the stated price. - 3.
+Any Agreement, decision by associations of undertakings or concerted practice between undertakings in a vertical relationship restricting passive sales is prohibited. - 4.
+Any Agreement, decision by associations of undertakings or concerted practice between undertakings in a vertical relationship other than those contemplated under Article 7.1 and 7.3 is prohibited if it has the effect of distorting, preventing or restricting competition in the Market, unless a party to the Agreement, decision and/or concerted practice, can prove that any technological, efficiency or other pro-competitive, gain resulting from it outweighs that effect.